OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Introduction

-Finally, we discuss several audio-visual datasets containing Korean speech. \citeauthor{jo2000collection} \cite{jo2000collection} collected predefined syllables of a single speaker with 7 views.
-Also, \citeauthor{lee2008robust} \cite{lee2008robust} and \citeauthor{lee2019visual} \cite{lee2019visual} collected predefined word utterances, such as digits and city names, of 56 and 9 speakers, respectively.
+Despite the development in audio-visual datasets, only a few attempts have been made to collect Korean speech. \cite{jo2000collection} collected predefined syllables of a single speaker with 7 views.
+Also, \cite{lee2008robust} and \cite{lee2019visual} collected predefined word utterances, such as digits and city names, of 56 and 9 speakers, respectively.
 Unfortunately, the size of all the datasets is too minuscule to support deep learning-driven models; moreover, some are not publicly available.

-Hence, we are highly motivated to build the open large-scale Korean audio-visual speech dataset, OLKAVS.
+Despite the increasing attention to the audio-visual speech domain, existing datasets have a number of limitations.
+1) Foremost, most datasets, especially large-scale datasets, only focus on English alone, with a few exceptions.
+2) Even though many large-scale datasets have been introduced, they often rely on publicly available videos on the TV and web, introducing an inherent dependency on various detection models in collection pipelines and sometimes encountering copyright restrictions.
+3) Many speech datasets with multi-view videos are too small for modern deep learning, with less than 100 hours.
+The MV-LRS \cite{chung2017profile} stands out with its 777 hours of face rotations, but it offers only one view at a time.
+Refer to \Cref{table:database} for more details.